Support for Bicyclette to power up female social cycling

 “The format of this event provides new riders with a safe introduction into road cycling as well as suited to those cyclists already taking to the road several times a week.
 With a police escort, support vehicles and cycling guides, each participant virtually gets their own closed road ride around Brisbane,” Ms Manchon said.

-To learn more and register visit www.bicyclette.com.au.
+To learn more about Bicyclette, visit their Facebook page.